 Under Priority list, you can manage notifications from three places – Phone, People, and Apps.

 1] The Phone part works only if you have Cortana installed on Android, and linked to the same Microsoft account you have on your PC.
-Every time you miss a call, text or message on your Android Phone, Cortana on PC send you a reminder.
+Every time you miss a call, text or message on your Android Phone, Cortana on PC sends you a reminder.
 You can further choose to receive all notifications or from one of the following:

 - VoIP calls, and calls from a linked phone.